-Lionel Messi scored on the opening night of Inter Miami’s new stadium as the home side drew 2-2 with Austin FC in Major League Soccer.
+Lionel Messi scored on the opening night of Inter Miami’s new stadium as the home side drew 2-2 with Austin FC in Major League Soccer — a headline moment for the franchise’s long-awaited permanent home, salvaged at the finish by another late intervention from Luis Suárez.

-Inter Miami co-owner David Beckham was among the stars in attendance as Saturday saw the debut of the club’s new 26,000-seat “No Stadium,” marking the end of a decade-long search for a permanent home.
+Inter Miami co-owner David Beckham was among the stars in attendance as Saturday saw the debut of the club’s new 26,000-seat “Nu Stadium,” marking the end of a decade-long search for a permanent home.
+Since their MLS debut, Inter Miami had rotated through temporary venues while the ownership group navigated the land, financing and municipal approvals needed to build a dedicated stadium in South Florida.
+Saturday’s opening night was therefore as much a business and brand moment as it was a sporting one.

 “Seeing this stadium come to life after so many years of trying to build and operate it in Miami is very special,” Beckham said before the match.